-After gathering to share ideas, to learn about each other's research and find common ground, we decided to collectivize our research strength, breadth and depth and to formalize a unique initiative - the first of its kind in Canada.
+After gathering to share ideas, to learn about each other's research, and to find common ground, we decided to collectivize our research strength, breadth, and depth and to formalize a unique initiative—the first of its kind in Canada.

 Our Initiative comprises faculty members at the University of Alberta representing several faculties, including:

-Researchers and students at the University of Alberta study topics spanning the human, the social, natural and the applied sciences conducting both high specialized and broadly interdisciplinary research and teaching in all areas of mountain studies.
+Researchers and students at the University of Alberta study topics spanning the human, social, natural, and applied sciences, conducting both highly specialized and broadly interdisciplinary research and teaching in all areas of mountain studies.

-Individually, we attract some of the strongest graduate students to the university-- from Canada and internationally.
+Individually, we attract some of the strongest graduate students to the university—from across the country and international borders.

-The UAlberta Mountain Initiative promotes, coordinates, and conducts research from across the disciplines on mountain places, peoples and practices, and advances both theoretical and experiential learning on campus and in mountain environments.
+The UAlberta Mountain Initiative promotes, coordinates, and conducts research from across many disciplines on mountain places, peoples, and practices, and advances both theoretical and experiential learning on campus and in mountain environments.
 We do this in association with our community partners.

 We seek to make mountain studies part of the core identity of the University of Alberta by building on the University’s existing world-class strength in research and teaching on The North.